pencilzhang/hmax_color/README.md

-Three demos illustrate the biologically inspired grayscale/Single-Opponent(SO)/Double-Opponent(DO) Hmax model for object recognition
+Three demoes illustrate the biologically inspired grayscale/Single-Opponent(SO)/Double-Opponent(DO) Hmax model for object recognition
 ===============

 demoRelease: grayscale Hmax